cs411-alawini/sp23-cs411-team069-TrendTube/doc/ProjectReport.md

 ### Advanced Database Programs/Queries

 Advanced Query 1:

+In our first advanced query, we get a list of the most popular video and the most recent videos added to the trending video dataset to be sent to the frontend.
+The frontend will randomly select 20 videos out of this list generated from this SQL query.

 ```
 /* returns all of the most popular videos by the community */
 SELECT channelTitle
 FROM trending_video
 GROUP BY channelTitle
 HAVING SUM(likes)-SUM(dislikes) > 2000000

 UNION

 /* returns 20 of the most recent channels which uploaded videos */
 SELECT channelTitle
 FROM trending_video
 GROUP BY channelTitle
 HAVING channelTitle IN (
 	select channelTitle
 	from (select* from trending_video order by publishedAt desc limit 20) val
 )

 ```

 Advanced Query 2:

+In this advanced query, we receive a list of videos that are similar to videos we liked based off of channel title.
+This list will be displayed on the our recommended page.
+Another key thing to note is that this query works in pair with our SQL trigger.
+Essentially, when we add a liked video to our watchedvideos table, we will also automatically insert that video into the recommendedvideos table.
+Therefore, the recommendedvideos table will only take in liked videos whereas the watchedvideos table will take in both liked and saved videos.
+This will improve performance because this advanced query has to only search through the recommendedvideos table which contains less videos than watchedvideos.
+This is an improvement we made from our previous 2nd Advanced Query.

 ```
 /*
 returns video_id of videos that user_Id="1" should watch
 */
 /*
 In our CRUD backend, we will replace the user_Id="1" with
 the user that is currently logged in to show the videos
 they should watch
 */
 SELECT video_id, title
 FROM trending_video
 WHERE channelTitle IN (SELECT channelTitle
 		      FROM recommendedvideos w1 natural join trending_video t
 		      WHERE user_Id = ?)
       AND video_id NOT IN (SELECT video_id from recommendedvideos WHERE user_Id = ?)
 ORDER BY likes DESC
 ```

 Stored Procedure:
+In our stored procedure, we recieve the trending videos that are similar to videos we liked by category id.
+This is what is being displayed in the main page in the third slider.
+We can call our stored procedure using *call category(?,?,?)*.

 ```
 call category(?, ?, ?)
 ```